 If you find the message in the above featured image offensive, you are not alone.
-It's hard to believe that this is a commonly held belief.

-At the very least, it's a commonly repeated fabrication.
+Incredibly, it’s a very commonly repeated fabrication.

 The logic of the whole reverse racism thing is enough to make you want to delete country music from your playlist.

 Ours is a culture of incomprehensible equivalencies; bizarre comparisons between two things that could not be more different.